25 Weeds With Purple Flowers (Identification Guide)

 6. Creeping Thistle (Cirsium arvense)

-Creeping Thistle has been considered a weed in the UK since 1959 because it spreads and produces large colonies rapidly.
+Creeping Thistle has been considered a weed since 1959 because it spreads and produces large colonies rapidly.
 These then soak up all of the essential resources, such as light, nutrients, and water, making them unavailable for other plants.

 Creeping Thistle (Cirsium arvense)